-For those not in the know, what’s a staycation and what makes it different?
+What’s a ‘staycation’ and what makes it different to a traditional holiday?
 The word is a portmanteau of ‘’stay’’ and ‘’vacation’’ and it’s all in the name.
 Literally, it means to stay and holiday in your home country rather than abroad.
 That could mean multiple day trips to explore nearby attractions, or longer road trips to explore more of the country you’re currently in.
 We think Portugal is a pretty exceptional place to do this.
-We’re already lucky enough to live in one of the most popular tourist destinations in Europe, so maybe we shouldn’t be rushing to leave it each time we get the chance to take a holiday!

-Why a Staycation in Portugal Over a Traditional Holiday in 2023?
+Why a Staycation in Portugal Over a Traditional Holiday in 2024?

 The Benefits of a Staycation in Portugal?

-Perhaps the final benefit is you get to discover and even learn more about the country.
+Perhaps the biggest benefit is you get to discover and even learn more about the country.
 Having a staycation pushes you to explore other parts of Portugal you might not know yet.
 There are historical, cultural, and natural attractions, that will increase your knowledge about the traditions and culture of Portugal.
 A short drive into the interior and you’ll find historic villages, castles, monuments and museums that aren’t as well known as the major towns and cities.
-Of course, the further you get from the more established tourist spots, the less English is spoken, it’s also a chance to practise your Portuguese!
+Of course, the further you get from the more established tourist spots, the less English is spoken, it’s also a chance to practice your Portuguese!

-Staycation ideas for Portugal in 2023
+Staycation ideas for Portugal in 2024

 We’re big fans of discovering and publicising the lesser known, or at least less common places.
-As travellers ourselves, and as a travel blog, we leave the hectic coast for the less traditional places during the busy summer period.
+As travelers ourselves, and as a travel blog, we leave the hectic coast for the less traditional places during the busy summer period.
 Read on to find out some of our ideas for your staycation in Portugal this year!

 Discover a New Region of Mainland Portugal